 Emgality may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Emgality.
 Find some factors to consider in the list below.

-Alcohol use and Emgality
+Alcohol and Emgality

-It should be safe to drink alcohol while using Emgality.
+It’s generally safe to drink alcohol while using Emgality.
 However, alcohol may trigger migraine attacks or cluster headache symptoms.

 Also, alcohol can harm your liver, and certain headache pain relievers that contain acetaminophen (Tylenol) can cause this damage, too.
 Drinking alcohol with these pain relievers can raise your risk for liver problems.
 So, you should avoid alcohol if you use acetaminophen products.

 If you drink alcohol, ask your doctor how much is safe for you to drink with your condition and treatment plan.